TechTalk.

 Article Main Image

 But do you know when to use delicate wash and when to use a hot wash?
-Why not give your laundry knowledge a spin…
+Let’s test your knowledge…

-Modern washing machines come with a variety of pre-set cycles, each designed to tackle different laundry challenges.
-Understanding the main washing machine cycles will allow you to make better decisions when it comes to washing your clothes.
+Modern washing machines come with a variety of pre-set cycles designed to tackle different laundry challenges.
+Understanding the most common washing machine cycles will allow you to make better decisions when it comes to washing your clothes:

-The clean cycle is the regular washing cycle used for most of your laundry.
+• Clean cycle: This is the regular washing cycle you’ll use for most of your laundry.
 It's suitable for everyday items like shirts, trousers and underwear.

-The rinse cycle is used to remove leftover detergent and dirt after the clean cycle.
-It's an essential step to prevent detergent buildup on your clothes.
+• Rinse cycle: Select this cycle to remove leftover detergent and dirt after a clean cycle.
+It's an essential step for preventing detergent build-ups on your clothes.

-The spin cycle removes excess water from your clothes, making them easier to dry.
+• Spin cycle: This removes excess water from your clothes so they’re easier to dry.
 The higher the spin speed, the drier your clothes will be after the cycle.

 Cotton

-This is one of the hotter, more aggressive cycles – since cottons need this to get clean.
+This is one of the hotter and more aggressive cycles, since cottons need this to get clean.
 The cotton program is ideal for sturdy fabrics like jeans, towels and bed sheets.
-It uses a higher water level and longer washing time to ensure thorough cleaning.
+It uses a higher water level and longer washing time for extra thorough cleaning.

-The colours/darks program is tailored for colored clothing to prevent fading.
-It uses a gentler agitation and lower temperature to keep your clothes looking vibrant.
+The colours/darks program is tailored for coloured clothing to prevent fading.
+It uses a gentler agitation and lower temperature to keep your clothes looking vibrant and new.

 Synthetics

-Tip: You’ll might find this program called “Easy Care” on your machine.
+Tip: This program might be called ‘Easy Care’ on your machine.

-This is the machine equivalent of handwashing (though sometimes you’ll see a setting for that too).
-Traditionally, this is for lingerie, lace or silk.
+This is the washing machine equivalent of handwashing, typically used for lingerie, lace or silk.
 But if your washing machine has no setting for wool, you can use delicates.
 It’s one of the shortest cycles available and uses a gentle washing motion and low spin speed to avoid damage.

 Sports programs

-This isn’t just about removing massive mud marks – though it’s useful for that too.
-The reason that sportswear gets its own cycle is that a lot of sports clothes are made from microfibres that need special treatment.
+Sports programs aren’t just for removing massive mud marks.
+The reason why sportswear often gets its own cycle is because lots of sports clothes are made from microfibres that need special treatment.
 They use higher water temperatures and increased agitation to remove unsightly stains and odours.

 Tip: Only wash trainers in your washing machine if there’s a special program for it.